flutter/website/src/docs/development/platform-integration/web.md

 For more information on how you can use Flutter on the web, see [Web support for Flutter][].

+### How do I file an issue about web support?

+You can [file an issue][] on the main Flutter repo.
+Make sure that "web" is included in the title.

 ### How do I migrate a web app built using the flutter_web repo to the flutter repo?

 See [Upgrading from package:flutter_web to the Flutter SDK][].